ikaec/Wav2Lip_notebooks/README.md

   - clone https://github.com/Rudrabha/Wav2Lip.git
   - This approach has been described but has not worked with this video example.
   - The error has always been lack of face in some fraame.

+ ##  C - The results directory
+ - Contains generated lipsynced videos
+    - The one using example from the repository looks good because the face covers most of the screan and no empty frames and shoter too.
+    - The one with our prepared data: Has a longer audio so the audio continues.
+It also has audio in regions where the frames have no face yet the original, these frames had a sound with a slide show.